brave/qa-resources/wikitemplate-android.md

 - [ ] Verify you are able to join sync chain by scanning the QR code
 - [ ] Verify you are able to join sync chain using code words
 - [ ] Verify you are able to create a sync chain on the device and add other devices to the chain via QR code/Code words
-- [ ] Verify that bookmarks from other devices on the chain show up on the mobile device after sync completes
-- [ ] Verify newly created bookmarks gets sync'd to all devices on the sync chain
+- [ ] Verify once sync chain is created, `Categories` option is shown in devices list
+- [ ] Verify only `Bookmarks` is enabled in `Categories` by default
+- [ ] Verify enabling `Sync everything` enables all other switches
 - [ ] Verify existing bookmarks before joining sync chain also gets sync'd to all devices on the sync chain
+- [ ] Verify `Autofill` data is sync'd to all devices when enabled
+- [ ] Verify `History` is sync'd to all devices
+- [ ] Verify `Open tab` form other devices shows up under history below the device name
+- [ ] Verify `Password` is sync'd to all devices
+- [ ] Verify `Settings` sync's site settings on all devices
 - [ ] Verify sync works on an upgrade profile and new bookmarks added post-upgrade sync's across devices on the chain
-- [ ] Verify adding a bookmark on custom tab gets synced across all devices in the chain
+- [ ] Verify adding a bookmark on custom tab gets sync'd across all devices in the chain
 - [ ] Verify you are able to create a standalone sync chain with one device
+- [ ] Verify `Remove this device` shows a confirmation alert before removing the sync chain on the device

 ## Top sites view

 - [ ] Long-press on top sites to get to deletion mode, and delete a top site (note this will stop that site from showing up again on top sites, so you may not want to do this a site you want to keep there)

-## Background

-- [ ] Start loading a page, background the app, wait > 5 sec, then bring to front, ensure splash screen is not shown

 ## Session storage

 - [ ] Verify that tabs restore when closed, including active tab

-## Yet to be implemented

-- Check that ad replacement works on http://slashdot.org
-- Verify that Safe Browsing works (https://www.raisegame.com/)
-- Turning Safe Browsing off and shields off both disable safe browsing for https://www.raisegame.com/
-- Verify that turning on fingerprinting protection in `Privacy` shows 3 fingerprints blocked at https://jsfiddle.net/bkf50r8v/13/.
-Verify that turning it off in the Bravery menu shows 0 fingerprints blocked
-- Verify that audio fingerprint is blocked at https://audiofingerprint.openwpm.com/ when fingerprinting protection is on